canadianpython13/api-cypress-rates-tests/README.md

 # boc

-A test project for Kablamo that tests an API which returns exchange rates according to parameters specified in the request.
+A test project that tests an API which returns exchange rates according to parameters specified in the request.

 ## Installation